 In this matter, the Coast Guard has charged him with making a false statement.
 Respondent's assertion of not connecting his license with the previous MMD is not a logical or valid distinction.
 It is clear from the evidence including the voluntary surrender document (Gov't Ex.
 9); the requirement of 46 CFR 5.203(c) that a voluntary surrender not be accepted unless the investigating officer is convinced the holder fully realizes the effect of the surrender; the 2008 application form (Gov't Ex.
 4); and Respondent's admission that he had entered a settlement with the Coast Guard with regard to his previous MMD that Respondent knew or clearly should have known that his answer was false.
 See Appeal Decision 2223 (Hewitt) (1980).
 Had Respondent answered the question truthfully, the Coast Guard would have reviewed his Application with heightened scrutiny; it is unknown specifically what outcome would have occurred of this heightened scrutiny.
 (Tr. at 103-04).
-Being truthful on one part of the Application does not excuse untruthful answers on another part of the Application.
+Being truthful on one part of the Application.